willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

-Ticket categories with custom fields are added under Admin Panel > Manage > Help Topics.
+Ticket categories with custom fields are added under **Admin Panel > Manage > Help Topics**.
 These categories help classify tickets based on their nature (e.g., technical support, billing inquiry, etc.), ensuring they are routed to the appropriate team.
 Custom fields are configured to collect specific information from customers when they create a ticket, providing the support team with more context and enabling faster issue resolution.
 This system ensures that all tickets are properly sorted and efficiently handled.
 </p>
 <p>